nicktimko/autolycus/README.md

 In some locales Mercurial uses different encodings for commit messages and file names.
 In that case, you can use `--fe <encoding>` command line option which overrides the `-e` option for file names.

-As mercurial appears to be much less picky about the syntax of the author information than Git, an author mapping file can be given to hg-fast-export to fix up malformed author strings.
+As Mercurial appears to be much less picky about the syntax of the author information than Git, an author mapping file can be given to hg-fast-export to fix up malformed author strings.
 The file is specified using the `-A` option.
 The file should contain lines of the form `FromAuthor=ToAuthor`.
 The example `authors.map` below will translate `User <garbage<user@example.com>` to `User <user@example.com>`.

 ```
 -- Start of authors.map --